BrainCo: History

-BrainCo was founded in 2015 in Somerville, Massachusetts by Han Bicheng while pursuing his PhD at the center for Brain Science at Harvard University.
-It was incubated in the Harvard Innovation Labs.
-Han also founded BrainRobotics which would be under BrainCo.
+BrainCo was founded in 2015 in Somerville, Massachusetts by Bicheng Han while pursuing his PhD at the center for Brain Science at Harvard University.
+Han also founded BrainRobotics under BrainCo.

 In 2016, BrainCo received $5.5 million in seed funding to develop its first product: Focus 1.
-In 2017 it received $15 million from Chinese investors that included the China Electronics Corporation.
+In 2017, it received $15 million from Chinese investors that included the China Electronics Corporation.
 James Edward Ryan also became an advisor to it.

-In 2018, Brainco moved its headquarters to Hangzhou in Zhejiang province of China.
+In 2018, BrainCo established its headquarters in Hangzhou, Zhejiang province, while the Somerville office remained in operation.

-In April 2025, it was reported that BrainCo was looking into expanding its operations into Hong Kong.
-In August it was reported that BrainCo was in talks to raise funds at a valuation of more than $1.3 billion ahead of a potential initial public offering in Hong Kong or mainland China.
+In April, 2025 BrainCo reportedly considered an expansion into Hong Kong, and in August the company was reported to be in talks to raise funds at a valuation above ahead of a possible listing.
+In September 2025, BrainCo opened an Asia-Pacific headquarters at Cyberport in Hong Kong.
+It also drew scrutiny from Hunterbrook Media and Pablo Torre Finds Out for alleged ties to the Chinese government.

-In September 2025, BrainCo drew scrutiny from Hunterbrook Media and Pablo Torre Finds Out for ties to the Chinese government.
-During the same month, BrainCo set up its Asia-Pacific headquarters at Hong Kong's Cyberport.
+In January 2026 the company raised about 2 billion yuan in a round co-led by IDG Capital, and filed confidentially for an initial public offering on the Hong Kong Stock Exchange, working with China International Capital Corporation and UBS.